-- Download the ATP information sheet and application (above) and follow the instructions on the sheet.
-The deadline for financial aid applications is January 19, 2018.
+- Download the Affordable Tuition Program (ATP) information sheet and application (above) and follow the instructions on the sheet.
+The priority deadline for financial aid applications is January 19, 2018.
 You may apply after that date, though funds may be limited and are awarded on a first-come, first-serve basis.
 Financial aid is not guaranteed, and is provided to families who qualify.
 We will accept applications on an ongoing basis until funds are no longer available.

-- The Parents’ Financial Statement (PFS) for the 2017-18 and 2018-19 school years are both available now online.
-Families can login by visiting the School for Student Services (SSS) website at http://sssbynais.org/parents and clicking “Complete Your PFS” or by linking directly to the PFS at https://sss.secure.force.com/
+The Parents’ Financial Statement (PFS) for the 2018-19 and 2019-2020 school years are both available online.
+After completing their ATP, families must continue the tuition assistance application process by visiting the School for Student Services website: https://sssbynais.force.com/

 OTHER FINANCIAL AID SOLUTIONS